Is PRK Surgery Better for Thin Corneas?

 Your recovery will be smoother if you follow aftercare instructions closely.

-They prevent infection and reduce inflammation.
+Use all prescribed drops: They prevent infection and reduce inflammation.

-Keeps the surface hydrated.
+Apply preservative-free tears: Keeps the surface hydrated.

-Protects healing tissue.
+Avoid rubbing your eyes: Protects healing tissue.

-Prevents UV-induced haze.
+Wear sunglasses outdoors: Prevents UV-induced haze.

-Avoid swimming for at least two weeks
+Avoid swimming for at least two weeks: Reduces infection risk.

-Prevents dryness and strain.
+Limit screen time initially: Prevents dryness and strain.

 PRK vs LASIK: Which Is Better for Thin Corneas?